matthewfranglen/elasticsearch-kibana-marvel-sense/README.md

 Kibana Marvel & Sense with Elastic Search
 =========================================

-This runs an elasticsearch with kibana for visualiation.
+This runs an elasticsearch with kibana for seeing what you have in the thing, you know?
 The plugins marvel and sense are installed.

 Running